-The Solar Desalination Prize is a four-stage prize contest that will advance thermal desalination technologies to expand the utilization of non-traditional sources of water, ensure water security in the U.S. and improve the resilience of American infrastructure.
+The Solar Desalination Prize is a four-phase prize competition that will advance thermal desalination technologies to expand the utilization of non-traditional water sources, ensure water security, and improve the resilience of U.S. infrastructure.

 Novel thermal desalination technologies can purify water with very high salt content without dramatically increasing the amount of energy required.
-By using solar thermal as the energy source, desalination technologies could be used in a variety of important environments, especially in arid, sunny places where water purification is especially important.
-Compete to crush salts and purify water.
+By using solar thermal as the energy source, desalination technologies could be used in a variety of important environments, especially in arid areas with high sun exposure, where water purification is especially important.

-The Solar Desalination Prize has a rapid iteration prize structure that makes it easier for our nation’s entrepreneurs to transform innovative research from early-stage concepts to more mature technology primed for industry adoption.
+The Solar Desalination Prize has a rapid iteration prize structure designed to help entrepreneurs use innovative research to come up with ideas, then design and test concepts, with the end goal of having shovel-ready technology primed for industry adoption.

-Entrepreneurs, technologists, hardware developers, solar experts, and investors are all welcome and encouraged to join the challenge, be part of the American-Made Network and innovate ground-breaking solutions that will accelerate in solar desalination technologies.
+Entrepreneurs, technologists, hardware developers, engineers, solar experts, and investors are all encouraged to join the challenge, be part of the American-Made Network and create ground-breaking solutions that will accelerate solar desalination technologies.